Trojan Ethical Income Fund

 In 2022, we also published a Climate Change Mitigation Policy seeking to categorise funds as ‘Article 8’ under the Sustainable Finance Disclosure Regulations (SFDR).
 The asset classes within scope are equities and the Policy focusses on the impact of portfolio companies on society and environment and how Troy’s investment process can mitigate the adverse contribution to global temperature change from its portfolio companies.

-Please also read our Troy Responsible & Stewardship Policy.
+Please also read our Troy Responsible & Stewardship Policy and Troy Climate Change Mitigation Policy.

 Process: